MKuranowski/aiocsv/readme.md

 - `async writerows(self, rows: Iterable[Mapping[str, Any]]) -> None`:
     Writes multiple rows to the specified file.

+*Properties*:
+- `fieldnames`: Sequence of keys to identify the order of values when writing rows to the underlying file
+- `restval`: Placeholder value used when a key from fieldnames is missing in a row, defaults to `""`
+- `extrasaction`: Action to take when there are keys in a row, which are not present in fieldnames, defaults to `"raise"` which causes ValueError to be raised on extra keys, may be also set to `"ignore"` to ignore any extra keys
+- `writer`: Link to the underlying `AsyncWriter`

 *Readonly properties*:
 - `dialect`: Link to underlying's csv.reader's `dialect` attribute